percona/percona-server-mongodb-operator/source/update.rst

    MongoDB versions can be found in `upstream documentation <https://docs.mongodb.com/manual/release-notes/4.4-downgrade-standalone/#prerequisites>`_.

-By default the Operator uses `FeatureCompatibilityVersion (FCV) <https://docs.mongodb.com/manual/reference/command/setFeatureCompatibilityVersion/>`_ to make sure backwards-incompatible features are not not automatically enabled with the major version upgrade (which is recommended and safe behavior).
+By default the Operator uses `FeatureCompatibilityVersion (FCV) <https://docs.mongodb.com/manual/reference/command/setFeatureCompatibilityVersion/>`_ to make sure backwards-incompatible features are not automatically enabled with the major version upgrade (which is recommended and safe behavior).
 You can turn this backward compatibility off at any moment (before the upgrade or after it) by setting the :ref:`upgradeoptions-setfcv` flag in the